badrbenfraj/altar.io-full-stack-exercise/README.md

 - Run PostgreSQL on its default port (5432).
 - Make Adminer available at http://localhost:8090 for managing the PostgreSQL database.
 - Run Keycloak on http://localhost:8080, where you can access the Keycloak Admin Console.

+## Keycloak Configuration

+This project uses Keycloak for authentication and role-based access control.
+Before running the project, you need to configure Keycloak as follows:

+### 1. Create a Role Named user

+- Go to the Keycloak Admin Console (http://localhost:8080).
+- Select your realm (e.g., myrealm).
+- Navigate to Roles from the left menu.
+- Click Add Role.
+- Set the Role Name to user and click Save.

+### 2. Configure the admin-cli Client

+- In the Keycloak Admin Console, navigate to Clients.
+- Select the admin-cli client from the list.
+- Go to the Client Scopes section.
+- Select admin-cli-dedicated.
+- Ensure that the Full Scope Allowed setting is activated by setting it to On.

+This configuration ensures that users assigned to the user role have the proper scope allowed for interacting with the APIs protected by Keycloak.

 ## Project Formatting and Commit Rules